computorg/template-computo-python/README.md

 - configuration files to set up the dependencies in a virtual environment
 - configuration files to set up the continuous integration rendering the final documents

-In this template, we focus on `R` users and detail a solution based on
+In this template, we focus on `Python` users and detail a solution based on

 - The `Jupyter` kernel of Quarto for rendering the document,
 - The `venv` Python built system for setting the virtual environment,